elixir-cldr/cldr/guides/3_number_formats.md

 ## Short and Long Formats

-`Cldr` also supports formats that minimise publishing space or which attempt to make large number more human-readable.
+`Cldr` also supports formats that minimise publishing space or which attempt to make large numbers more human-readable.

 * `:short` which presents a number or currency in a narrow space.